bcit-ci/CodeIgniter/user_guide_src/source/helpers/smiley_helper.rst

 --------------

-In your **application/controllers/** directory, create a file called smileys.php and place the code below in it.
+In your **application/controllers/** directory, create a file called Smileys.php and place the code below in it.

 .. important:: Change the URL in the :php:func:`get_clickable_smileys()`
 	function below so that it points to your smiley folder.